marcolanaro/importmap-microfrontend-react/readme.md

 #### Requirements

 I want to test a microfrontend architecture that allow me get the benefits of unbundled development while requiring old browser support, i.e. systemjs bundles.
+Being able to develop umbundled would enable me for a smooth transition from systemjs to es modules when I will not be required to support old browsers.

 #### What I did